Berliner FC Dynamo: Youth department

 The so-called "Jugendförderverein" was founded in 2004.
 It is a registered voluntary association that aims to promote youth sports at BFC Dynamo.
 The Jugendförderverein has supported youth teams with equipment, covered costs for trips to tournaments and helped youth trainers to be able to obtain their trainer license.
 The Jugendförderverein relies on donations and voluntary work.
 Former Club President Mario Weinkauf was one of the seven founding members of the Jugenförderverein and briefly served as chairman of the association before he became club president.
 Weinkauf had also been a youth trainer in the club for some time.

+The youth teams had some success in 2025.
+The U17 team finished the first half of 2025-26 B-Junior Regionalliga Nordost as runner-up and was promoted to the first tier U17-DFB Youth League.
+The U17 DFB-Youth League (U17-DFB-Nachwuchsliga) (de) replaced the Under 17 Bundesliga as the highest U17 league in Germany in 2024.
+The U19 team, in turn, finished the first half of 2025-26 A-Junior Regionalliga Nordost as runner-up.
+However, the U19 team was not promoted due to league technical issues.
+(Note: A match between the SC Borea Dresden U19 team and the 1.
+FC Frankfurt U19 team had been postponed and was to be played after the official deadline for registration for the U19 DFB-Youth League.
+So the league standings had to be decided in advance using a points-per-match rule.
+This meant that SC Borea Dresden was promoted instead of BFC Dynamo.

+The SC Borea Dresden U19 team lost the match against the 1.
+FC Frankfurt U19 team 3-4 and finished the league in fourth place.)

+The U17 team competed in the first tier U17-DFB Youth League and the U19 team competed in the second tier A-Junior Regionalliga Nordost in the second half of 2025–26 season.